 Interval training is another group exercise that combines the benefits of cardiovascular exercise with strength training.
 Interval training gives you a full-body workout while keeping your fitness goals realistic.
 You don’t have to set goals and then work to achieve them.
 Instead, you do the exercises in intervals, improving your fitness goals as you go.

 Other types of group exercise include power training, yoga, and Pilates.
 Pilates and yoga are excellent for improving your overall flexibility and posture.
 Power training gives you maximum strength and improves your body’s endurance.
-Another type of exercise that works the entire body is called interval training, which includes an intense workout followed by a comfortable rest.
-When you rest between workouts you refresh your muscles and reduce the amount of time you exercise.
+Another exercise that works the entire body is interval training, which includes an intense workout followed by a comfortable rest.
+When you rest between workouts, you refresh your muscles and reduce your exercise time.

-You can find many more ideas for group exercise.
+You can find many more ideas for group exercises.
 Remember that any exercise routine can be improved by using a group.
 When you join a group, you get feedback from others who are part of the group.
-They can offer advice on exercises and you can use their experience to help you improve your workouts.
+They can offer advice on exercises, and you can use their experience to help you improve your workouts.

 8. Sense of Satisfaction:

-One of the final reasons to join a group workout is the satisfaction that comes from participating in an activity that you love.
-Not only does the exercise help to relieve stress, but the friends that are involving adding a great sense of satisfaction.
-When a group of people gets together and does an exercise activity that they enjoy, the physical benefits of that exercise are much greater than if it were done by an individual.
-This type of group activity also allows participants to experiment with new exercises or discover a new fitness routine that they didn’t think they had a lot of time for before.
+One of the final reasons to join a group workout is the satisfaction that comes from participating in an activity you love.
+Not only does the exercise help to relieve stress, but the friends involved add a great sense of satisfaction.
+When a group of people gets together and does an exercise activity that they enjoy, the physical benefits of that exercise are much more significant than if an individual did it.
+This group activity also allows participants to experiment with new exercises or discover a new fitness routine they didn’t think they had much time for.

 There are many other reasons to join group workouts, though the ones highlighted above are the most compelling.
-Exercise can benefit your overall health and well-being, your mental health and well-being, your social life, and the enjoyment that you get out of working out.
-If you haven’t already joined a group workout of some sort, you should consider doing so today!
+Exercise can benefit your overall health and well-being, your mental health and well-being, your social life, and the enjoyment you get from working out.
+If you haven’t already joined a group workout, you should consider doing so today!